-- 1. The data reflects slight increase in suspensions. - 2.
-This continues to be an area for growth in the program.
+- 1. Suspensions for foster youth, EL's, and students with disabilities has declined - 2.
+Overall, this continues to be an area for growth in the program.

 Complete a copy of the following table for each of the school's goals.
 Duplicate the table as needed.